tiuub/PasswordAgeColumn/README.md

 For this, you have to go to:
 - View -> Configure Columns -> (Scroll down) -> Check "Password Age"

 ## Example

 The age in days of your passwords, will be counted since the day you set it and will be displayed in the "Password Age"-Column.
 It also counts through your entries history, to the date when it was changed last.

 ![Example Screenshot](example.png)

+## Download

+You can download the .plgx file [here](https://github.com/tiuub/PasswordAgeColumn/releases/latest).

 ## License